WH chief of staff Klain says 'around' 100 Americans still in Afghanistan: 'Many of them want to stay'

 "We believe it’s around a hundred," he said.
 "We’re in touch with all of them, who we’ve identified, on a regular basis.
 Obviously, we’re hopeful that in the coming days that the Qataris will resume air service out of Kabul.
 And if they do, we’re obviously going to look to see if Americans can be on those flights.

-"We are going to find ways to get them, the ones that one to leave, to get them out of Afghanistan," he added.
+"We are going to find ways to get them, the ones that want to leave, to get them out of Afghanistan," he added.
 "We know many of them have family members, many of them want to stay, but the ones that want to leave, we’re going to get them out."

 Bash pressed Klain on reports from the ground in Afghanistan that paint a dire picture for Americans or any Afghans who helped the U.S. military effort.
 A BBC report last week citing sources in Afghanistan said the Taliban was carrying out mass killings of former Afghan officials and soldiers, despite repeatedly promising widespread amnesty while U.S. troops still remained in Kabul.
 The last of those troops left Monday.